JamieB92/milestone-project-one/README.md

 * I have confirmed all external links open in a new tab and direct the user to the external site.
   * I have tested this by clicking on each link and checking it opens a new tab which goes to the correct external site.

-* I have confimed the footer icons are all readable and clear to understand and that they got to the correct site.
+* I have confimed the footer icons are all readable and clear to understand and that they go to the correct site.
   * I have tested this by clicking on the social media icons which open a new tab/app to the correct site.

 * I have confirmed that the subscription form is responsive and working on all devices.
   * I have tested this by using the devtools to change the screen size, I also checked it worked on two mobile devices.

-* I have confirmed that input is only required for personal information but not for reasons for subscribing and uploading photos for the monthly competition.
+* I have confirmed that the input is only required for personal information but not for reasons for subscribing and uploading photos for the monthly competition.
   * I have tested this by not adding an input to the required fields and click subscribe.
-As expected please fill in this field appears after clicking subscribe
+As expected please "fill in this field" appears after clicking subscribe

 * I have confirmed that the subscribe button works and takes the user to the thankyou.html page.
   * I have tested this by adding all the correct inputs into the form and clicked subscribe which took me to the the thankyou.html page.

 * I have confirmed that the reset button works with the form.
    * I have tested this by adding inputs to the form and then clicking reset.
-As expected the inputs are reset.
+The inputs are reset as expected.

 ### Solved Bugs
  * During validation testing I discovered my best performance score was lower on some of the pages.
  * I discovered this was because my image files were too large.
- * I resolved the issue by compressing the images and converting some to .webp files.
+ * I resolved the issue by compressing the images and converting certain images to .webp files.

 ### Unfixed bugs
- * During testing on different mobile browsers I found that when viewing the site on safari mobile brower you have to hold you finger on the menu icon for a second before the drop down apears.
+ * During testing on different mobile browsers I found that when viewing the site on Safari mobile brower you must hold the menu icon for a second before the drop down apears.
- * This does not happen on the other mobile browsers I have tested the site on.
+ * This does not happen on other mobile browsers tested.
 This is a Safari issue with reading CSS.
- * In a normal circumstance Javascript would be used to create the dropdown menu.
+ * In normal circumstances, Javascript can be used to create the dropdown menu.

 ### Validator Testing